OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Maritime 10 Hour Training

-The Maritime industry, which includes shipyard work and cargo handling, has its own unique and serious risks.
-The Maritime 10 hour training addresses these specific dangers.
-Topics include things like crane safety, confined space entry on vessels, and hazards specific to dock work.
-While a smaller niche, these OSHA 10 classes are critical for keeping workers safe in these high risk environments.
+The Maritime industry, which includes shipyard work and cargo handling, has its own unique risks.
+The Maritime 10 hour training addresses these specific dangers, with topics like crane safety, confined space entry on vessels, and hazards specific to dock work.

-You have a couple of great options for completing your training.
-You can either find an in person class or take one online through an authorized provider.
+You have two main options for completing your OSHA 10 classes.
+You can find an in person class or take one online through an authorized provider.
+For any version (Construction, General Industry, 10 hour, or 30 hour), you must use an OSHA authorized source.

 Finding a Classroom Trainer